 At one point, Roy Mottram is seen making a turn away towards some enemy aircraft.
 He became involved, but seemed able to cope with them.
 He was heard on the radio to say that he would spin out but he did not return, and so we lost lost one of the best flight commanders that any squadron would wish to have.

-Today news came that F/Lt Roy Mottram was killed.
-This is a bitter disappointment for everyone hoped very much that this excellent friend might be safe.
+Today news came that F/LT Roy Mottram was killed.
+This is a big disappointment for everyone hoped very much that this excellent friend might be safe.

 An interview with an eye witness in recent years revealed that he was attacked by an enemy fighter, his plane entered a spin, a wing broke off and then crashed to the ground in the village of Neuf Berquin.
 Roy did not bail out.